 Compression is one of those effects that has countless creative applications.

-Whether it’s limiting, de-essing, or multi-band processing, there’s an array of processes involving manipulating dynamics that utilize compression at their core.
-In this article, let’s explore one particularly useful technique, parallel compression, by taking a look at what it does and why you might want to use it in your music.
+Whether it’s limiting, de-essing, or multi-band processing, there’s an incredibly wide array of processes involving manipulating dynamics that use compression at their core.
+In this article, let’s explore one particularly useful technique, parallel compression, by taking a look at what it is, how it works, and why you might want to use it in your music.

-As a quick recap, compression reduces the overall dynamic range of a piece of audio by detecting when it exceeds a designated level, and then attenuating those portions by a designated amount (for a more in-depth explanation, check out our introductory guide to compression here).
-While compression technically makes things softer, in conjunction with make-up gain we often use the effect to bring elements forward in our mix, or to ‘glue’ things together.
+While compression technically makes things softer, in conjunction with make-up gain, we often use the effect to bring elements forward in our mix, or to ‘glue’ things together.

 What is parallel compression?

-This is where parallel compression comes in.
-The concept is simple—with parallel compression, we take a small amount of highly-compressed audio and blend it in with our unprocessed audio, instead of applying a moderate amount of compression to the entire signal.
+Parallel compression is a processing technique where a small amount of highly-compressed audio is blended with unprocessed audio, instead of applying a moderate amount of compression to the entire signal.

 1. Creating a bus for manual parallel compression

-Though slightly more complex, this is what most would consider the ‘traditional’ approach.
-Basically, you would create a dedicated channel that whatever track(s) you want compressed are being sent to, and apply your compressor plugin on that channel alone.
+Though slightly more complex, this is what most would consider the ‘traditional’ approach for using parallel compression.
+Basically, you would create a dedicated channel that whatever track(s) you want compressed is being sent to, and apply your compressor plugin on that channel alone.
 Then, using the track’s fader, you can dial in a modest amount of that signal alongside the unprocessed sound.

 While the exact method may differ slightly from DAW to DAW, this approach is generally much easier understood when it’s demonstrated for you—see 0:45 of this video from In The Mix for an example.